 Using Kaltura within Mediaspace

-Mediaspace is accessed at trincoll.mediaspace.kaltura.com.
+Mediaspace is Trinity’s publicly accessible video portal located at trincoll.mediaspace.kaltura.com.
 Trinity users may login using their Trinity credentials and access the Kaltura Personal Capture screen capture tool, upload content to their “My Media” personal library, order captions, and then share content with those outside of Trinity.

 You can also create “channels” within Mediaspace for grouping videos together and sharing them under restrictions that you designate.
 To do so, login to Mediaspace, click the Channels tab, the the blue “Create Channel” button.
 There are several different permission levels you can set for the channel, from completely private, to campus-only access, to open to the public.
 “Logged in” means that videos will only be shown once a Trinity user logs in with their credentials.
 (If a user tries to access via a URL, Kaltura will prompt for credentials before playing the video).
 “Channel members” means anyone you add to the channel.